DeschutesDesignGroupLLC/perscom-docs/docs/components/qualifications.md

 The qualifications feature enables organizations to establish and manage their own training and certification programs.
 This feature allows organizations to create custom qualifications, define requirements for earning these qualifications, and track the progress of their personnel.
 With this feature, organizations can ensure their personnel meet established policies and procedures and are equipped with the necessary skills and knowledge to perform their duties effectively.
-Whether you need to track certifications, licenses, or in-house training, our Qualifications feature provides a flexible and comprehensive solution to manage your organization's training and development programs.

 ## External Integration